jameshughes89/cs4XX-EvolutionaryComputation/site/topics/origin/origin.rst

     It's turtles all the way down.

-* Systems can evolve, not just biological systems
+* Systems can evolve --- not just biological systems
 * It really only needs mechanisms for persisting and changing

 * Systems evolve as a consequence of it's relationship with it's environment